 In our modern lives, we do have what we may call rites of passage such as birthdays or marriage celebrations or even some of the religious rituals but usually the focus is mainly on the festivities rather on giving the person the space and the support to understand the transition while the whole community is giving the support.

 When we move through major events in our lives such as puberty, adulthood, relationships, serious sickness, career shifts …etc. We are really going through phases that touch the core of our identities.
-The transition is always accompanied by loss of parts of who we are and the birth of new parts.
+The transition is always accompanied by the loss of parts of who we are and the birth of new parts.
 Our identities are shaken and there is chaos that we need to navigate during that transition.

 People have different tendencies in dealing with life transitions.
 The minority do it mindfully.
-Typically, people would either tend to panic and resist the change especially if it is unpleasant without really understanding what they are going through or alternatively they would just rush through it as “business as usual” pretending nothing is happening and pushing away their confusion and fears.
+Typically, people would either tend to panic and resist the change especially if it is unpleasant without really understanding what they are going through, or alternatively they would just rush through it as “business as usual” pretending nothing is happening and pushing away their confusion and fears.

 We develop how we deal with transitions very early in life, and this becomes a pattern until we realize and start intentionally working on shifting that pattern.